What are the biggest challenges facing ecommerce business owners in 2019?

 3. Time management (13%)

 Small business owners are in a tricky place when it comes to time management.
-Unlike working in a corporate space where the workday ends at 5 PM, entrepreneurs eat, breathe, and sleep business 24/7 365 days a year.
-The challenge is twofold.
-There’s the challenge in being as productive as possible during the workday and the challenge of knowing when to unplug and recharge.
+Unlike working in a corporate space where the workday ends at 5 PM, entrepreneurs eat, breathe, and sleep business 24/7/365.
+The challenge is twofold—being as productive as possible during the workday and knowing when to unplug and recharge.

 How can these challenges be solved?
 This answer will vary for every small business owner.
 That’s because there is no one size fits all approach.
 Some entrepreneurs will use an app like Todoist or RescueTime to stay on track.
 Others will declutter their workspace, wake up earlier, or set deadlines to work smarter instead of harder.
 Find the time management hack that works for you, and stick to it.